 Students may apply to work with any faculty member Stanford Earth, which includes the departments of Energy Resources Engineering, Earth System Science, Geophysics, and Geological Sciences.
 Faculty in the Earth Systems Program who have an appointment at Stanford Earth are also eligible to serve as advisors.
 Browse our faculty directory to see their research interests.
 If you are interested in working with someone you find there, contact him or her directly.

 We will be offering approximately 20 Stanford students stipends of up to $7,500 to conduct research over the summer of 2020.
 Funding priority goes to current and prospective students in any of the departments and programs within Stanford Earth who have not yet received departmental funding.
-Freshmen and sophomores receive priority, though juniors and seniors in their first research experience will be considered.
+Freshmen and sophomores receive priority, though juniors and seniors in their first research experience will be considered (Students receiving support during the Summer must be enrolled in undergraduate studies for both the preceding Spring quarter and the following Fall quarter).
 Coterms are unlikely to get funded.
 Students who wish to conduct Honors research should apply for a Major Grant directly from Undergraduate Advising and Research.

 Jenny Saltzman, Director of Outreach Education, will hold office hours in February to help with proposal writing in Mitchell room 132.
-Watch this space for 2020 hours in December.
 Stop by with questions about SESUR.
 Or email Jenny.

 The first page of the proposal must use the template below.